openxrlab/xrdocument/source/ARDemo/ARdemo.rst

 + Deploy positioning service and run it on your own server.

 .. code-block:: bash

     cd /path/to/XRLocalization
     python run_web_server.py --map_path /path/to/reconstruction_model --port 3000

+You can also replace the port with anoyher if it is accessible and not blocked by a firewall etc.
-make sure you can connect to the server from your iPhone.
+Also make sure you can connect to the server from your iPhone.
 One way is to deploy the visual positioning service on a server with a WAN IP.
 The other way is setup a LAN and connect both the server and your iPhone to this LAN.
 To test if the connection is established, visit ```http://ip:port``` on the browser of your iPhone.
 You will see a 'Hello' if it is successful.

 + Build SLAM AR app and install it on your iPhone.
 Reference XRSLAM doc: https://github.com/openxrlab/xrslam